jlouis/etorrent/HACKING.md

     etorrent_app.erl
     etorrent_sup.erl

-The `etorrent_app' defines what is needed to make etorrent an application.
+The `etorrent_app` defines what is needed to make etorrent an application.
 When we make a release through the release system, we arrange that this application will be started automatically.
 So that is what makes etorrent start up.
-The important function is `start/2' which does some simple configuration and then launches the main supervisor, `etorrent_sup'.
+The important function is `start/2` which does some simple configuration and then launches the main supervisor, `etorrent_sup`.

 The main etorrent supervisor starts up *lots of stuff*.
 In general the things started fall into three categories: